 Submissions to MPI – July 2014

-Submissions to The Ministry for Primary Industries (MPI) on proposed options for the sale of raw milk to consumers
+These were our submissions to The Ministry for Primary Industries (MPI) on proposed options for the sale of raw milk to consumers – July 2014

 The Ministry for Primary Industries (MPI) was seeking public submissions on a consultation document that outlines options for the future sale of raw milk to consumers.

 The consultation document can be found here

 The closing date for submissions was Tuesday 8 July 2014.

 If you would like your submission to be included on this page, please send us a copy to firstname.lastname@example.org

 Unlike in many other countries raw milk is NOT currently allowed to be sold in NZ shops.